-Myth #9: Anyone can get a monkeypox vaccine.
+Myth #9: Anyone can get a mpox vaccine.

 Fact: The Jynneos vaccine is being distributed to local public health authorities for community vaccination, but because supplies are limited, many municipalities are only making vaccines available to people who meet certain eligibility criteria.

-Fact: Monkeypox is not related to SARS-CoV-2, the virus that causes COVID-19.
+Fact: Mpox is not related to SARS-CoV-2, the virus that causes COVID-19.
 They are both viruses.
 But SARS-CoV-2, a respiratory pathogen, is a member of the coronavirus family, which was named for its crown-like appearance under a microscope.
-Monkeypox and smallpox, meanwhile, are members of the Orthopoxvirus genus, which is a completely separate virus group.
+Mpox and smallpox, meanwhile, are members of the Orthopoxvirus genus, which is a completely separate virus group.

 Amy Spallone, M.D., is assistant professor of Infectious Diseases, Infection Control and Employee Health at MD Anderson.